Syntax highlighting: History and limitations

 The ideas of syntax highlighting overlap significantly with those of syntax-directed editors.
 One of the first such editors for code was Wilfred Hansen's 1969 code editor, Emily.
 It provided advanced language-independent code completion facilities, and unlike modern editors with syntax highlighting, actually made it impossible to create syntactically incorrect programs.

 In 1982, Anita H. Klock and Jan B. Chodak filed a patent for the first known syntax highlighting system, which was used in the Intellivision's Entertainment Computer System (ECS) peripheral, released in 1983.
 It would highlight different elements of BASIC programs and was implemented in an attempt to make it easier for beginners, especially children, to start writing code.
-Later, the Live Parsing Editor (LEXX) written for the VM operating system for the computerization of the Oxford English Dictionary in 1985 was one of the first to use color syntax highlighting.
+Later, the Live Parsing Editor (LEXX) written for the VM operating system for the computerization of the Oxford English Dictionary in 1985 was one of the first to use colour syntax highlighting.
 Its live parsing capability allowed user-supplied parsers to be added to the editor, for text, programs, data file, etc. On microcomputers, MacPascal 1.0 (October 10, 1985) recognized Pascal syntax as it was typed and used font changes (e.g., bold for keywords) to highlight syntax on the monochrome compact Macintosh and automatically indented code to match its structure.

-Some text editors and code formatting tools perform syntax highlighting using pattern matching heuristics (e.g. Regular expressions) rather than implementing a parser for each possible language.
+Some text editors and code formatting tools perform syntax highlighting using pattern matching heuristics (e.g. regular expressions) rather than implementing a parser for each possible language.
 This can result in a text rendering system displaying somewhat inaccurate syntax highlighting and in some cases performing slowly.
 A solution used by text editors to overcome this problem is not always parsing the whole file but rather just the visible area, sometimes scanning backwards in the text up to a limited number of lines for "syncing".

 On the other hand, the editor often displays code during its creation, while it is incomplete or incorrect, and the strict parsers (like ones used in compilers) would fail to parse the code most of the time.

 Some modern, language-specific IDEs (in contrast to text editors) perform full language parsing which results in very accurate understanding of code.
 An extension of syntax highlighting was called "semantic highlighting" in 2009 by David Nolden for the open-source C++ IDE KDevelop.
-For example, semantic highlighting may give local variables unique distinct colors to improve the comprehensibility of code.
-In 2014 the idea of colored local variables was further popularized due to a blog post by Evan Brooks, and after that, the idea was transferred to other popular IDEs like Visual Studio, Xcode, and others.
+For example, semantic highlighting may give local variables unique distinct colours to improve the comprehensibility of code.
+In 2014, the idea of coloured local variables was further popularized due to a blog post by Evan Brooks, and after that, the idea was transferred to other popular IDEs like Visual Studio, Xcode, and others.

-Color in a user interface is less useful if the user has some degree of color blindness.
+Colour in a user interface is less useful if the user has some degree of colour blindness.